 Leino and Dr Sebastian Möring (University of Potsdam) are exploring the avenue of 'existential ludology', focusing on the methodological implications of the world-likeness of computer games.
-Leino's current two-year Hong Kong GRF-funded research project 'Ideas and Realities of Gamification' (2017), together with co-investigators Dr. Sebastian Möring from University of Potsdam and Prof. Espen Aarseth from IT University of Copenhagen, investigates the phenomenon of gamification from a critical humanities perspective.
-His previous GRF project 'Existential Hermeneutics for Playable Media' (2014) focused on how technological materialities of computer games affect the conditions of experience, emotion, and interpretation in computer game play.
+Leino's ongoing Hong Kong GRF-funded research projects include 'From Game Arcades to eSports Arenas: Understanding the cultures of competitive computer gaming in Hong Kong' (2018) together with co-investigators Dr. Sebastian Möring from University of Potsdam and Dr. Yong Ming Kow, and, 'Ideas and Realities of Gamification' (2017), together with co-investigators Dr. Sebastian Möring and Prof. Espen Aarseth from IT University of Copenhagen.
+His completed GRF project 'Existential Hermeneutics for Playable Media' (2014) focused on how technological materialities of computer games affect the conditions of experience, emotion, and interpretation in computer game play.

 Leino has carried out contracted research on public policy and eSports for Hong Kong Government (Cyberport) together with Dr. Yong Ming Kow and Mr. Chun Pang Yim of School of Creative Media.
 Together they form the Play/Work Research Group, affiliated with and funded by a three-year grant from City University's Applied Computing for Interactive Media (ACiM) Research Centre.
 Leino has also written about human/technology relations in new media art, and curated the 'New Playable Art' exhibition for IFVA'14 at Hong Kong Arts Centre.
 He has given invited speeches and keynotes internationally and is working on a book addressing questions of interpretation and experience at the overlap of computer games and playable art and media.
 He has been interviewed on the topic of computer games research for Radio and Television Hong Kong (RTHK), Television Broadcasts Ltd. (TVB), and BBC Radio 5.